 Financial Aid - What Is It?

 Financial aid funding assists students in offsetting the cost of a college education including tuition and fees, room and board, books, supplies, transportation, and miscellaneous expenses.
-The most familiar type of funding is gift aid or grants and scholarships.
-This type of aid does not have to be repaid.
-Self-help funding is aid that does need to be repaid in the form of student loans.
-Funding may also be earned through the college work-study programs.
+Gift funding may be in the form of grants and scholarships; this type of aid does not have to be repaid.
+Self-help funding is aid that does need to be repaid in the form of student loans and also includes money that may be earned through the college work-study programs.

 Eligibility for Financial Aid

-North Idaho College awards financial aid on the basis of financial need.
+North Idaho College awards most financial aid based on financial need.

-To be eligible for Federal Financial Aid – need‑based or non need-based – a student must:
+To be eligible for Federal Financial Aid – need- or non-need-based – a student must:

 - Have a high school diploma or GED certificate.